March Madness betting guide: Not just about brackets

 WHO’S FAVORED TO REACH THE FINAL FOUR?

-Top-ranked Houston is the plus-120 favorite to emerge as the Midwest Region representative and play in Houston, according to FanDuel Sportsbook.
-That means a $100 bet pays $120.
-The next top team in the region is Texas at plus-450.
+Second-ranked Houston is the plus-135 favorite to emerge as the Midwest Region representative and play in Houston, according to FanDuel Sportsbook.
+That means a $100 bet pays $135.
+The next top team in the region is No. 5 Texas at plus-350.

 The most competitive region appears to be the West.
-No. 3 Kansas is a slight favorite at plus-320, just ahead of No. 2 UCLA at plus-350.
+No. 4 Kansas opened as a slight favorite but now shares that spot with No. 7 UCLA at plus-330.
 No. 9 Gonzaga isn’t far behind at plus-400.

 WHO’S FAVORED TO WIN THE TITLE?

-Oddsmakers agree with the NCAA selection committee that the No. 1 seeds are the favorites — Houston at plus-500, Alabama at plus-800, Kansas at plus-1,000 and Purdue at plus-1,200.
+Oddsmakers agree with the NCAA selection committee that the No. 1 seeds are the favorites – Houston at plus-500, Alabama at plus-750 and Kansas and Purdue at plus-1,200 each.
+UCLA also is listed at plus-1,200.

 WHO IS THE BIGGEST UNDERDOG?